Customers

 Communicate with your customers after a transaction.
 Let them know that you are thankful for their business and that you care about them.
 If your business is an online store, then set up an automatic reply of acknowledgement to any electronic communications.

 Don’t bother your customers.
 Just be ready to solve any problems your customers have.
-Make it easy for them to contact you and respond promptly if they do.
+Make it easy for them to contact you and respond promptly when they do.
 Be fair.
 Listen carefully.
 Do not get defensive.
 Get to the root of the problem and resolve it.

 Investigate and determine the root cause of any problems or complaints.
 Fix the problem, and restore your relationship with your customer.
 Train employees to solve problems and serve customers well.

-Apologize.
-Solve problems.
 Encourage customers to return by offering discounts or freebies.
 Follow up with a customer after a complaint is resolved.
 Investigate what caused the problem and work to prevent it from happening in the future.

 Make sure your company is always ethical.
 Be honest about the quality of the products and services you offer.
 Be mindful of your reputation.